webiny/docs.webiny.com/docs/cms-guides/get-started-create-a-webiny-website.md

 ---
 id: get-started-create-a-webiny-website
-title: Create a Website
+title: Create a website
-sidebar_label: Create a Website
+sidebar_label: Create a website
 ---

 There are many ways in how you can install Webiny and create your first website.
 By far, the simplest way is creating a Webiny Cloud account.
 This tutorial will cover that step.